SimonTreu/ForschungsprojektDEM/documentation/protokol.markdown

 	* [docu](https://yade-dem.org/doc/yade.wrapper.html#yade.wrapper.Collider)

 * What is an Aabb (Axis-aligned bounding box)?
 	* It is a box around a given object.
-To check if to objects collide, it is first checked if those boxes are touching, if yes a IGeomFunctor checks if the more complicated object collide.
+To check if to objects collide, it is first checked if those boxes are touching, if yes a IGeomFunctor checks if the more complicated objects collide.

-* What is an InteractionLoop()?
-	*

-* What is vnoremap <C-c> "